SooLab/CoTDet/README.md

 ***

 ## Overview
 In this paper, we focus on challenging task driven object detection, which is practical in the real world yet underexplored.
-To bridge the gap between abstract task requirements and objects in the image, we propose to explicitly extract visual affordance knowledge for the task and detect objects having consistent visual attributes to the visual knowledge.
+To bridge the gap between abstract task requirements and objects in the image, we propose to explicitly extract visual affordance knowledge for the task and detect objects having consistent visual attributes with the visual knowledge.
 Furthermore, our CoTDet utilizes visual affordance knowledge to condition the decoder in localizing and recognizing suitable objects.

 ![avatar](details/framework.png)